-Children and young people's planning documentation recorded the child or young person's needs in relation to areas of safety, healthy, achieving, nurtured, active, respected, responsible and included (SHANARRI).
-Dates identified regular meetings and reviews and attendance records evidenced professionals involved and partners to the plan, highlighting a multi-agency approach and 'team around the child.'
-This supports a holistic assessment and shared action plan which can improve outcomes for children and young people.
-However, from the narrative in the child planning documents, it was not always possible to identify and track individual growth, progress and achievements, nor how staff had contributed and supported children and young people to develop and achieve goals and positive outcomes.
+Young people's pathways planning documentation recorded their needs in relation to areas of safety, healthy, achieving, nurtured, active, respected, responsible and included (SHANARRI).
+Dates identified regular meetings and reviews, and attendance records evidenced professionals involved and partners to the plan, highlighting a multi-agency approach.
+However, from the narrative in the planning documents it was not always possible to identify and track individual growth, progress and achievements, nor how staff had contributed and supported young people to develop and achieve goals and positive outcomes.
 Clarity around risks and measures to mitigate them were unclear.
-Not all plans were specific, measurable, achievable, relevant and time-bound (SMART).
-SMART care planning will form a requirement (1).
+Plans provided were not always specific, measurable, achievable, relevant and time-bound (SMART).
+SMART Care planning will form a requirement (1).